 Payment of Team Subscriptions along with Player Registration fees, see rule 14(a) below, should be made by 31 October of the administrative year.
 Payments to be made by electronic transfer or cheque, payable to STTA.
 At the time of payment a remittance advice should be sent to the Hon Treasurer giving full details of teams and players covered by the payments being made.
 An appropriate form to assist clubs will be sent out at the beginning of each season.
 Further copies will be available from the Hon Treasurer or Hon Secretary.
 Failure to make a payment by 31 October may result in teams and players being disqualified and points deducted.

-A further payment to cover any players who only play in the second half of the season should be made by 28 February.
+A further payment to cover errors, omissions or additions of player fees should be made by 28 February.
 Again a remittance advice should be sent to the Hon Treasurer at the time the payment is made.

 14. (a) All players taking part in a League Match must be registered with the S.T.T.A. within three days of playing in their first match.
 The registration fee is £6.00 + Table Tennis England fee (Juniors under 18 years of age on December 31 of the administrative year to be £3.00 + Table Tennis England fee).

 Clubs should advise the Match Secretary of players Names, Date of Birth, Postcode and TTE Registration No. within this 72 hour period.
 Failure to advise these details within this time period may mean that games played by un-notified players will be disallowed with any relevant points being awarded to the opposing team.